Security Awareness Training: Does It Actually Work?

 2. Embedded Phishing Training: Limited Impact on Real-World Security

 Embedded phishing training involves sending simulated phishing emails to employees.
 If an employee clicks the malicious link, they receive immediate, context-specific training.
-While this approach seems intuitive, the study reveal its limitations:
+While this approach seems intuitive, the study reveals its limitations:

 • Minimal Improvement: Users who received embedded phishing training showed only a marginal improvement—just 1.7% lower failure rates compared to untrained employees.